Poway High School Academic Planning

 Course Request Process for Students from Feeder Schools

-Step 1 - Review CRF Packet and Student Transcript
+Step 1 - Review CRF Materials and Student Transcript

 Step 2 - Complete CRF Worksheet

 Complete the CRF worksheet following the instructions below.
-Be sure to choose classes carefully and provide alternatives to elective choices.
+Be sure to choose classes carefully and provide alternate elective choices. - Note: In high school, priority for classes is given to Seniors, then Juniors, then Sophomores, then Freshmen.
+Popular electives go quickly, so make sure you have provided your alternate options.
 Once you have completed the worksheet, make a copy of it, or take a picture of it so you can reference it in the future.

 Step 3 - Enter Course Requests Online